Answered By: Reference Staff

 • Most periodicals have several issues to a volume (a volume usually spans one year's worth of publications of that periodical).
 Therefore, journals that come out monthly will have 12 issues in a volume, whereas journals that come out quarterly will have four issues to a volume, etc.

-• Once a volume is no longer current, the Library will gather up the issues in that volume and bind them together into a single book, which are bound periodicals.
+• Once a volume is no longer current, the Library gathers the issues in that volume and binds them together into one or two hardback books, referred to as bound periodicals.

 If you need further assistance, please Ask Us!